AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-type.md

 ### Parameters

 `string tenantId`
-The tenant identifier
+Tenant identifier

 `string namespaceId`
-The namespace identifier
+Namespace identifier

 `string assetTypeId`
-The asset type identifier
+Asset type identifier

 `[optional] bool deleteAssets`
 By default, this value is false and if there are assets based on this asset type, a 409 code is returned.
 If this value is set to true, then any assets based on this asset type will be deleted along with the asset type in this one call.